SACGF/shariant_docs/docs/site/classification_flags.md

 ### ![](images/not-found.png) Matching Variant
 This classification is not yet linked to a variant
-1. If this has a status of In Progress we should match it to a variant shortly, no action required.
+1. If this has a status of In Progress we should match it to a variant shortly and no action is required.
-2. If this has the status of Matching Failed we were unable to normalise the variant provided based on the c.hgvs and genome build values.
+2. If this has the status of Matching Failed, we were unable to normalise the variant provided based on the c.hgvs and genome build values.
 Please contact Shariant support for help in resolving this.

 ### ![](images/matching-warning.png) Matching Warning
-Shariant normalised the c.hgvs of this record to something differnt than what was provided.
+The c.hgvs imported and the c.hgvs made after normalised by Shariant differs.
 This classification has been matched to a variant, but requires a manual check to ensure it was matched correctly
 1. If you believe it was matched correctly, select a status of Variant Confirmed and Save
 2. If you believe this is not the variant inteded, select a status of Variant Rejected and Save.
 An admin will then attempt to fix the problem.